twelsh37/buber/README.md

 # buber
-Bus Finder app for CodeInPlace 2020
+Bus Finder app for CodeInPlace 2020.
-This is the finl project code for my submission to CodeInPlace 2020 A course to introduce the participant to Python
+This is the final project code for my submission to CodeInPlace 2020 A course to introduce the participant to Python

 # Description: